yonasBSD/nerdlog/README.md

 `:refresh` Rerun the same query again.
 This can be done from the Menu too (Menu -> Refresh), or using a keyboard shortcut `Ctrl+R` or `F5`.

+`:refresh!` Hard refresh, i.e. also rebuild the index for every logstream.
+This can be done from the Menu too, or using a keyboard shortcut `Alt+Ctrl+R` or `Shift+F5`.

 `:reconnect` Reconnect to all logstreams

 `:disconnect` Disconnect from all logstreams